-This page provides a general overview of federal and state sexual harassment laws that apply to Washington State local government agencies, including related court decisions and examples of local policies.
+This page provides an overview of federal and state sexual harassment laws that apply to local governments in Washington State, including related court decisions and examples of local anti-harassment policies.

 Even though federal and state laws have been in place for several decades, instances of sex discrimination are still occurring in the workplace.
 Sexual harassment is illegal and no worker should have to tolerate it; it is a form of illegal sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments, employment agencies, labor organizations and the federal government.
 Workplace sexual harassment is any unwelcome sexual advance or conduct that creates an intimidating, hostile, or offensive working environment.